smidazai/scan_functional/supplementary.md

 ### 3.2.2 Great-Britain

-We select the ISO3 corresponding to Great-Britain.
+We select the ISO3 code corresponding to Great-Britain.

 ``` r
 my_country <- "GBR"